AAPC - Advancing the Business of Healthcare

 The resulting code set, also implemented in 1983, begins where CPT® ends.
 As such, it is the second of two principal subsystems of HCPCS, aptly named HCPCS Level II.

 And so it is, through the evolution of HCPCS coding, that CPT® was incorporated as the backbone of Level I, and the newer HCPCS Level II became known as a procedure coding system.
-Though procedures are only a minor part of the HCPCS Level II code set, most HCPCS codes are linked in application to procedure codes, as you will see.
+Though procedures are only a minor part of the HCPCS Level II code set, many HCPCS codes are linked in application to procedure codes.

 hcpcs-timeline-v1